-The dura mater is the outermost layer of the meninges, lying directly underneath the bones of the skull and vertebral column.
-It is thick, tough and inextensible.
+The dura mater is the outermost layer of the meninges and is located directly underneath the bones of the skull and vertebral column.
+It is thick, tough, and inextensible.

 - Periosteal layer – lines the inner surface of the bones of the cranium.

-- Meningeal layer – deep to the periosteal layer inside the cranial cavity.
-It is the only layer present in the vertebral column.
+- Meningeal layer – located deep to the periosteal layer.
+It is continuous with the dura mater of the spinal cord.

-Between these two layers, the dural venous sinuses are located.
-They are responsible for the venous vasculature of the cranium, draining into the internal jugular veins.
+The dural venous sinuses are located between the two layers of dura mater.
+They are responsible for the venous drainage of the cranium and empty into the internal jugular veins.

-The dura mater receives its own blood supply – primarily from the middle meningeal artery and vein.
+The dura mater receives its own vascular supply – primarily from the middle meningeal artery and vein.
 It is innervated by the trigeminal nerve (V1, V2 and V3).

 Clinical Relevance: Extradural and Subdural Haematomas